TIBCOSoftware/snappydata/docs/howto/connect_oss_vis_client_tools.md

 6. Enter the UserID and password.
 7. Select Auto Commit if you want to enable auto-commit in the SQL Commander.
 8. Click **Finish**.<br>You can open the SQL Commander and run your queries.

+!!!
+Note
+	The steps provided here are specific to DbVisualizer 10.0.20 version.
+The steps can slightly vary in other versions.

 <a id= sqlworkbenchj> </a>
 ## SQL Workbench/J